 These injuries are often life-changing.
 They can require expensive medical treatment and prevent a victim from being able to work for a long period of time, if at all.
 At Truitt Law Offices, we help victims to pursue full and fair compensation for their injuries and all of their related losses, including past and future medical expenses, lost income, decrease in future earning ability, pain, suffering and emotional distress.

-What If Both Parties Are At Fault in a Personal Injury Case?
+What If Both Parties Are At Fault in a Roanoke, IN Personal Injury Case?

 Sometimes, more than one party is at fault for an accident.
 Under Indiana’s comparative negligence law, accident victims can still claim compensation as long as they were no more than 51 percent at fault for the accident.
 An insurance company or judge will assign accident victims a percentage of fault, and a person’s compensation will be reduced according to that percentage of fault.